Ferry to Juneau a fantastic cruise through the inland passage

 Furthermore, we could have pitched a tent on the deck and slept under the stars for a romantic journey.
 We brought enough food and drinks with us.
 We could save $180 for the cabin and join the mostly younger passengers on the deck.
 The ferry to Juneau was a wonderful experience.

 The cafeteria served excellent meals.
 They served the best halibut fish and chips we ever had.
 Once we went to the lovely restaurant.
 The food and wine were excellent.
 The service was great and the price was affordable.
-In addition, the view was breathtaking.
+In addition, the view was stunning.

-The Ferry Art Gallery
+The ferry to Juneau Art Gallery

 Our first evening on the ferry to Juneau.
 While sitting outside, we enjoyed a glass of wine and tasty sandwiches from the Deli in Bellingham.
 The stunning sunset, as we are passing Vancouver Island.
 What a wonderful life.